simonava5/Final-Project-for-Programming-and-Scripting/README.md

 Project Objectives:

 - [x] 1.
 Research background information about the data set and write a summary about it.
 - [x] 2.
-Keep a list of references you used in completing the project.
+Keep a list of references used in completing the project.
 - [x] 3.
 Download the data set and write some Python code to investigate it.
-- [ ] 4.
+- [x] 4.
 Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-A Python script will quickly do this for you.
-- [ ] 5.
-Write a summary of your investigations.
+- [x] 5.
+Write a summary of these investigations.
 - [x] 6.
 Include supporting tables and graphics as you deem necessary.

 # 1. RESEARCH

 ### What is Iris Flower Data Set?

 The Iris flower data set is a specific set of information compiled by Ronald Fisher, a biologist, in the 1930s.
-It describes particular biological characteristics of various types of Iris flowers, specifically, the length and width of both pedals and the sepals, which are part of the flower’s reproductive system.
-[1] [Techopedia](https://www.techopedia.com/definition/32880/iris-flower-data-set)
+It describes particular biological characteristics of various types of Iris flowers, specifically, the length and width of both petals and the sepals, which are part of the flower’s reproductive system.
+[1]

 ### About Ronald Fisher

 ![Young Ronald Fisher](https://upload.wikimedia.org/wikipedia/commons/2/21/RonaldFisher1912.jpg)

 Touted as the greatest scientist of his time, Sir Ronald Fisher (1890-1962) was a British statistician and biologist who was known for his contributions to experimental design and population genetics.
 For his work in statistics, he has been described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics".
 In genetics, his work used mathematics to combine Mendelian genetics and natural selection; this contributed to the revival of Darwinism in the early 20th century revision of the theory of evolution known as the modern synthesis.
 Fisher also did experimental agricultural research, which has saved millions from starvation.
-[Wikipedia](https://en.wikipedia.org/wiki/Ronald_Fisher)
+[2]

 ### Instructions